Restore ordering of symbols using specified-delay shift registers

 The block can accept the data types

-be the same as that of the input signal.
+same as that of the input signal.

 A vector that lists the number of symbols that fit in each shift register of the corresponding interleaver.
 The length of this vector is the number of shift registers.